mariakang/AP-Assignment-2-AdaShip/README.md

 #### 3.1.2.
 Avoiding global variables and static classes

-I have used literal constants in my code (e.g. `MAX_ROWS` and `MAX_COLUMNS`) to improve readability, and aid maintenance by ensuring that hard coded values only need to be updated in one place.
-However, I have chosen to avoid using global variables or static classes.
+I have used preprocessor definitions in my code (e.g. `MAX_ROWS` and `MAX_COLUMNS`) to improve readability, and aid maintenance by ensuring that hard coded values only need to be updated in one place.
+However, these are not variables; they act merely as a form of text replacement which is performed by the preprocessor before the program is compiled.
+I have chosen to avoid using global variables or static classes.

 Global variables can be altered by any part of the code, making it difficult to remember or understand every possible use.
 A global variable can have no access control; it cannot be limited to only specific parts of the program.
 Using global variables causes very tight coupling of code, and testing can be an issue as it is difficult to decouple them when writing tests.